pgstenberg/bash-oauth2/README.md

 ## Using it with ssh

-The intention is to use this with sshpass to allow a neat integration with oauth2 pam modules.
+The intention is to use this with sshpass to allow a neat integration with oauth2 pam modules, e.g. [pam-oauth2](https://github.com/pgstenberg/pam-oauth2).
 This can be done be simply adding this function into your shell of your choose profile configuration.

 ```bash